triestpa/You-Should-Learn-Regex/README.md

 - `\2` - Matches the second capture group (the seperator)
 - `\d{4}` - Match any 4 digit number (0000 - 9999)

 The only new concept here is that we're using `\2` to match the second capture group, which is the divider (`/` or `-`).
-This enables us to avoid repeating our pattern matching specification, and will also require that the dividers are consistent (if the first divider is a "/", then the second must be as well).
+This enables us to avoid repeating our pattern matching specification, and will also require that the dividers are consistent (if the first divider is `/`, then the second must be as well).

 #### Capture Group Substitution

 Using capture groups, we can dynamically reorganize and transform our string input.

-The standard way to refer to capture groups is to use the `$` or `\` symbol, along with the index of the capture group (remember that the zeroth element is the full captured text).
+The standard way to refer to capture groups is to use the `$` or `\` symbol, along with the index of the capture group (remember that the capture group element is the full captured text).

 #### Real-World Example - Date Format Transformation